AndreySmirennikov/Hubstaff_task/README.md

 - **How to run it**:
   - Push to any branch or open a Pull Request — CI triggers automatically.
-  - Manually: on the repository page → Actions → "CI - Lint and Playwright E2E" → Run workflow (optionally pass inputs like workers/test_suit).
+  - Manually: on the repository page → Actions → "CI - Lint and Playwright E2E" → Run workflow (optionally pass inputs like workers/test_suit(for example: smoke)).

 - **Where to find results**:
   - Artifacts tab of the workflow run: